SirSamelot/onefortheroad.github.io/_posts/2017-04-29-web-scraping-part-1.md

 print(df.head())
 ```

-        abv                  brewery                                      name  rank  ratings  score                             style
+        abv                  brewery                                      name  \
     0   9.5  Brasserie Dieu du Ciel!
-Péché Mortel     1     5086   4.39  American Double / Imperial Stout
+Péché Mortel
     1   9.5  Brasserie Dieu du Ciel!
-Péché Mortel En Fût De Bourbon Américain     2      488   4.45  American Double / Imperial Stout
+Péché Mortel En Fût De Bourbon Américain
-    2   9.0                 Unibroue                           La Fin Du Monde     3    10020   4.31                            Tripel
+    2   9.0                 Unibroue                           La Fin Du Monde
+    3  10.0                 Unibroue                Unibroue 17 Grande Réserve
+    4   7.0        Driftwood Brewery                               Fat Tug IPA

+       rank  ratings  score                             style
+    0     1     5087   4.39  American Double / Imperial Stout
+    1     2      488   4.45  American Double / Imperial Stout
+    2     3    10020   4.31                            Tripel
-    3  10.0                 Unibroue                Unibroue 17 Grande Réserve     4     1140   4.24           Belgian Strong Dark Ale
+    3     4     1140   4.24           Belgian Strong Dark Ale
-    4   7.0        Driftwood Brewery                               Fat Tug IPA     5      601   4.25                      American IPA
+    4     5      601   4.25                      American IPA

 Very nice!
 In one line we turned our list of dictionaries `beers` into a dataframe named `df`.
-One of the really cool features of DataFrames is access to the `.head()` method.
+One of the great features of DataFrames is access to the `.head()` method.
 This method displays the first 5 lines of the dataframe.
 There is a similar method `.tail()` that prints out the last 5 lines of the dataframe.
 You can also pass an integer *n* as an argument to these methods and it will display *n* lines instead of the default 5.

 Notice the following:
 - the columns are arranged alphabetically